Go To Namecheap.com

 If you have a small website or blog and don’t sell products or ask for private customer data, Domain Validation (DV) certificates may be the best choice for you.
 These offer the lowest validation level.
 These certificates are best for websites with nothing more complicated than a contact form or comment box.

 DV Certificates are also the quickest to install.
-They don’t require paperwork and you can purchase and set one up in just a few minutes.
-Once you purchase a DV certificate, the CA simply verifies that you manage the domain name for the certificate and that the site is not blacklisted by Google Safe Browsing.
+They don’t require paperwork, and you can purchase and set one up in just a few minutes.
+Once you purchase a DV certificate, the CA verifies that you manage the domain name for the certificate and that Google Safe Browsing does not blacklist the site.
 The certificate validation process usually can be completed within 15 minutes.

 2. SSL Certificates for Businesses & Organizations